 i.
 AIB audits (or similar audits by alternative Kellogg-approved third-party auditors) will be performed at Kellogg’s direction.
 Costs for these audits will be paid by Kellogg directly to AIB.
 If the Facility requires improvements to meet AIB standards, Kellogg will pay those costs unless such costs are a result of Service Provider’s failure to maintain the Facility in accordance with this Agreement, in which case such costs will be the sole responsibility of Service Provider.
-If any AIB rating falls below 935, follow-up AIB audits will be scheduled every sixty calendar days until the 935 rating is achieved.
-Service Provider will be required to pay for such audits.
+If any AIB rating falls below 935 as a result of Service Provider's actions, follow-up AIB audits will be scheduled every sixty calendar days until the 935 rating is achieved.
+Service Provider will be required to pay for such follow-up audits.

 2.13 Service Provider will immediately notify Kellogg in the event of an inspection of Service Provider or any Facility or any other premises used in the provision of the Services by a representative of any regulatory agency.
-Service Provider will provide Kellogg any and all reports issued by, or correspondence received from, any regulatory agency that conducts any such inspection during the term of this Agreement as soon as reasonably practicable after receiving any such report or correspondence and will provide Kellogg a copy of any correspondence filed by Service Provider in response to such inspection.
+Subject to applicable law, Service Provider will provide Kellogg any and all reports issued by, or correspondence received from, any regulatory agency that conducts any such inspection during the term of this Agreement as soon as reasonably practicable after receiving any such report or correspondence and will provide Kellogg a copy of any correspondence filed by Service Provider in response to such inspection.

 2.14 All Kellogg Goods delivered to the Facility must be received, properly segregated, marked, and packaged for handling.
 A manifest will be furnished to Service Provider identifying the Goods and specifying, consistent with the terms of this Agreement, the warehouse procedures or type of storage or other services to be performed.
 If Kellogg requires Service Provider to conform to any special handling or inventory procedures not previously agreed upon, Kellogg will inform Service Provider in writing and Service Provider will comply with such procedures provided that they are made timely, reasonable, and not economically burdensome.